Prepare your raised bed for winter

 That's it.
 You're done.

-Do you empty out your garden boxes completely?
+Do you empty your raised beds completely?

 Not at all.
 For starters, you leave the MM-Mix in there.
 It will last for years.